orharazi/way2vat-test/README.md

     4.1 `POST /users/signin` Use the passport library to authenticate a user.

     4.2 `POST /users/create` Creates a user and based on the user’s email domain links them to an institution.
 Denies creation of a user if their domain does not exist.
+    Examples:
+      * if the email of the new user is john@huji.ac.il it should be "linked" to "The Hebrew University Of Jerusalem" (because the email׳s domain corresponds with the "Email domain" property of the Institution... )

+    * if the email of the new user is john@nonExistingDomain.com, the creation should be denied by the systme (becausethere is no institution with the domain)

     4.3 `GET /books` Once authenticated, responds with a JSON object containing a list of Books that the user has access to via their Institution.
 Please make sure that the endpoint scales adequately and supports paging, sorting and filtering.